graezykev/explain-nuance-git-merge-rebase/README.md

 It's now `047c348...`, remember what was it before the rebase?
 It was `58beb1e...`.

-And the changes of this commit.
+And the changes of this commit is:

 <!--
 <img alt="change" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-9.png" width="500" />